Onboarding Surveys

 The onboarding stage is such a crucial period of a new recruit’s employment journey, so it’s essential to get it right, as new hires who experience poorly planned and executed onboarding and induction programmes can easily decide that an organisation is badly managed and leave, resulting in a costly waste of time for everyone involved.

 To help provide you with more insight during this critical period, you may even consider slowly introducing some additional surveys for new employees after they’ve been working with you for a few weeks.
-These could range from recruitment and training surveys, to those that look to measure how contented, motivated and engaged they are with your wider organisation such as measuring job satisfaction, assessing levels of employee engagement and running occasional quick-fire pulse surveys.
+These could range from recruitment and training surveys, to those that look to measure how contented, motivated and engaged they are with your wider organisation such as measuring job satisfaction, assessing levels of employee engagement and running the occasional quick-fire pulse survey.

 The benefits of onboarding surveys